nestauk/eurito_indicators/ds/outputs/reports/final_report.md

 ### Organisational proximity and participation in Covid-19 related research

 The semantic approach we described can also be used to measure organisational relatedness to Covid-19 research.
-In order to do this, we calculate the mean of the vector representations of all projects involving eaach organisation in the Cordis database before the pandemic, and measure its (cityblock) distance to the centroids of all our Covid-19 research clusters.
+In order to do this, we calculate the mean of the vector representations of all projects involving each organisation in the Cordis database before the pandemic, and measure its (cityblock) distance to the centroids of all our Covid-19 research clusters.
 Our prior, based on the Principle of Relatedness studied in economic geography and economic complexity, is that countries 'closer' to those clusters are more likely to participate in Covid-19 related research when the pandemic arrives because they have the right capabilities to do so [@hidalgo2018principle].

 We present the results by Covid-19 research cluster and country in [@fig:org_dist].
 The points represent the share of organisations in a country and rank of proximity to the centre of the Covid-19 cluster that did in fact participate (in any role) in Covid-19 projects.
 One way to think about this is as a proxy for the 'utilisation' of related organisational capabilities in the Covid-19 research respose.